 Active duty military can have the top rewards credit cards in every category without worrying about annual fees.
 This is because Chase, American Express, and Capital One waive annual fees for active duty military as part of the Military Lending Act.
 This is an amazing perk for active duty military!

-When looking for the best credit cards for military members, we kept several factors in mind:
+When looking for the top credit cards for military members, we kept several factors in mind:

 - Ongoing benefits

 The best bonuses are worth at least $500 or more.
 Sign-up bonuses are used as an incentive to attract customers to apply for their card over the competition and they can be quite lucrative.
 Typically, you have to spend a certain dollar amount in purchases in a set amount of time in order to receive the sign-up bonus.
 They are definitely worth planning your spending to make sure you hit the spending requirements.

 Many cards offer ongoing perks that make them valuable to hang on to–especially when you don’t have to pay the annual fee.
 Perks like travel credits, checked bag fee waivers, and hotel nights are just some of the ongoing benefits that cards can offer.